flashwing-04/showtime-website-project-archive/content/ws21/master/m4-lcvd/_index.md

 {{<section title="Motivation">}}
-"Long COVID" is an illness with a range of possible symptoms that appear after a Corona infection, either continuingly or consequentially of Corona ([Koczulla et. al., 2021], p.6f).
-Some of the over 20 known symptoms include fatigue, shortness of breath, or memory problems ([Koczulla et. al., 2021], p.59).
-Long COVID is diagnosed and the symptoms treated after a medical examination ([Koczulla et. al., 2021], p.9).
+"Long COVID" is an illness with a range of possible symptoms that appear after a Corona infection, either continuingly or consequentially of Corona ([Koczulla et al., 2021], p.6f).
+Some of the over 20 known symptoms include fatigue, shortness of breath, or memory problems ([Koczulla et al., 2021], p.59).
+Long COVID is diagnosed and the symptoms treated after a medical examination ([Koczulla et al., 2021], p.9).
-If the patient’s medical condition worsens, their physician needs to refer them to a specialist for the concerned organ (eg. a pneumologist) ([Koczulla et. al., 2021], p.9f).
+If the patient’s medical condition worsens, their physician needs to refer them to a specialist for the concerned organ (e.g. a pulmonologist) ([Koczulla et al., 2021], p.9f).

-With about 80% of patients suffering from one or more symptoms even two weeks after their diagnose, Long COVID is very common ([Lopez-Leon et. al., 2021], p.6).
+With about 80% of patients suffering from one or more symptoms even two weeks after their diagnosis, Long COVID is very common ([Lopez-Leon et al., 2021], p.6).
 COVID patients suffering from Long COVID can feel very distressed.
 For example, in ([Median Kliniken, 2022]) patients report
 * feeling misunderstood by their peers
 * being pressured by their colleagues